Privacy & Cookies

 a.
 To comply with our legal and regulatory obligations

-We use your personal data to comply with various legal and regulatory obligations, including:
+We use your personal data to comply with our various legal and regulatory obligations, which include:

-- prevention of tax fraud, fulfilment of tax control and tax notification obligations;
+- preventing, where possible, tax fraud, and fulfilment of taxation and tax notification obligations;

 b.
 To perform a contract with you or to take steps at your request before entering into a contract

 We use your personal data to enter into and perform our contracts as well as to manage our relationship with you, which includes:

-- evaluating the details of the insurance risk in order to determine your premium or renewal premium (e.g. your expected claims frequency, claim cost and expected loyalty) and the terms on which we will offer our insurance product or service, including any discount;
+- defining and evaluating the details of your insurance risk including the assessment of the applicable price, your premium or renewal premium (including evaluation of your expected claims frequency, claim cost and expected loyalty) and the terms on which we will offer our insurance product or service, including any discount;

-The above processes may include the making of automated decisions, where necessary, for the entering into or the performance of the contract including, but not limited to, generating a quote and the assessment of certain types of claims made in relation to the insurance contract.
+The above processes may include the making of automated decisions at all stages, for the entering into or the performance of the contract including, but not limited to, generating a quote and the assessment of certain types of claims made in relation to the insurance contract.

 c.
 To fulfil our legitimate interests